 At the end of your time at St Anne’s we will produce a transcript, based on the reports of the Tutors who have taught you over the term or year, which we send to you and your home institution (or Study Abroad coordinator/provider).
 Your home institution or study abroad provider will allocate and award you academic credit and a final grade for the work that you have done at Oxford.
 Please note that Visiting Students are not eligible to receive a degree or diploma from the University of Oxford and do not sit University examinations.

-Visiting students are housed in single furnished rooms on the main College site with other undergraduates.
-There are shared kitchen and bathroom facilities and internet access.
+For the 2023-24 academic year, visiting students will be housed in single en-suite (private bathroom) furnished rooms on the main College site with other undergraduates.
+There are shared kitchens and internet access.
 Accommodation is guaranteed to visiting students and available during the Oxford vacation (depending on your terms of study) at no additional cost.
 You may remain in College during the vacations, or leave your belongings in your room and come and go as you wish.

 At mealtimes most students choose to use the Dining Hall, which is a focal point of College and serves breakfast, lunch and dinner on weekdays and brunch at weekends.
 College subsidies the cost of food so meals are relatively inexpensive.
 St Anne’s also has a coffee shop and bar.
 You can use your meal card at all of these facilities.